PuruVJ/puruvjdev3/src/blog/macos-preact-to-svelte.md

 ---
-title: 'macOS Web: From React to Svelte'
+title: 'macOS Web: From Preact to Svelte'
-description: 'Experience of moving'
+description: 'I recently moved macOS web from Preact to Svelte.
+Here's the firsthand account of my experience'
+date: 24 Aug, 2021
 ---